DevOpsTerminal/template/README.md

 This is new standard for use separated files.
 The files can be rendered on backend or on frontend

+Each file has just one responsibility, e.g.
+One Js-function in one file: function_name.js

 ## Example

 ### filesystem